f0rw4rd/unitas/README.md

 - `-r`, `--rescan`: Print an Nmap command to re-scan the ports not service scanned
 - `-e`, `--export`: Export all scans from Nessus
 - `-m`, `--merge`: Merge scans in the folder
+- `-g`, `--grep`: Print host and ports in a grep-able format (including hosts that have no open ports)

 ## Markdown Table Output